whoami-shubham/BookRepo/README.md

 web app for book store </br>
 > Made using React Reux  </br>

-To run it locally this app clone it and run following command </br>
+To run it locally clone it and run following command </br>

 > cd BookRepo  </br>
 > npm install  </br>